Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The general minimum coverage of all sORF candidates.
                             All candidates should fit this condition as well.
                             Default is 10.
-      --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            The paths of genome fasta files.
-      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library here.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
-                            r):replicate_id(alphabet):strand(+ or -).
-If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
-For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
-      --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented libraries can be provided, please assign the name of fragmented library here.
-The format
-                            is: wig_file_path:fragmented(frag):condition_id(intege
-                            r):replicate_id(alphabet):strand(+ or -).
-If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
-For example,
-                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
-      --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            If the TEX+/- libraries is provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
-                            Please assign 1 or 2.
-Default is 2.
-      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a sORF has to be detected.
-                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATED.
-                            If different --replicate_tex values need to be assigned to different conditions, please use space to separate them.
-For example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_tex is
-                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
-                            in all conditions).
-Default is all_1.
-      --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same as --replicates_tex.
-This value is for fragmented
-                            libraries.
       --table_best, -tb     The output table of sORF candidates only includes information of the highest expressed library.
 Default is False.
-      --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
-                            If the paths of sRNA gff files are assigned here, this function will compare sORF and sRNA to detect the overlap.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             The types of start coden.
 If multiple types of start codon need to be assigned, please use space to